phoebebright/batonopc/README.md

     python3 read_once_opcn3.py

-Expecting to see a single reading displayed
+Expecting to see a single reading displayed, eg.

+logging None t:20.0, rh: 52.0, pms: 1.4, 2.6, 6.3

+You may get a message: Gateway Key cannot be found
+The gateway key is requried when uploading to the cloud, but for now it can be ignored.